 How Much Does VA Healthcare Cost?

-The VA will provide you health care for conditions that are caused or made worse by your military service.
+The VA will provide you free health care for conditions that are caused or made worse by your military service.
 If you have severe injuries or disabilities you may be eligible to receive all your medical care for free from the VA, not just that care related to your injuries.
 You can also receive more care from the VA if you have an income below certain limits.

 If you are a 50% or greater disabled veteran or a former POW, all your medical care from the VA is free.
 There are other groups that may get some, or all VA medical care for free, see our VA Copay page for details.